 8. See Gaudi from a different point of view

 During the spring and summer months, both Casa Batlló and Casa Mila have rooftop terrace events that you can attend.
-The price tag isn’t cheap but it includes entrance to the houses, two drinks on the terrace, and the concert on the roof as well.
-Certainly not an everyday experience but certainly worth a trip if you are only here for a short visit.
+The price tag isn’t cheap but 39 euros includes entrance to the houses, two drinks on the terrace, and the concert on the roof as well.
+BONUS–if you are a resident in Barcelona you can get your tickets at HALF PRICE!
+Certainly not an everyday experience but certainly worth a trip even if you are only here for a short visit.

 9. Give your lungs a break